Outdoor Education – Character development through the outdoors

 About the outdoors: students develop knowledge and understanding of the need to protect and care for the environment.

 Outdoor Education may be taken as an Option in Year 10.
 Students experience numerous outdoor pursuits to develop their transferable skills, learn basic outdoor skills and knowledge.
 The subject may be continued from Years 11-13 and also taken for Scholarship.
-In Year 11 students complete a course related to self-management, safe behaviours, interpersonal skills, unity and quality movement all related to outdoor pursuits.
-During Year 12 they practice personal and social responsibility, planning, risk management and bushcraft before the focus turns to leadership, risk management, independent planning and preparation in Year 13.
+In Year 11 students complete a course related to movement strategies, interpersonal skills, safe behaviours and personal responsibility all related to outdoor pursuits.
+During Year 12 they practice personal and social responsibility, planning, risk management, group processes and bushcraft before the focus turns to leadership, risk management, independent planning and preparation in Year 13.

 A side effect of the rise of technology is that it’s made skills like communication, leadership, and cultural intelligence more important to learn than ever.
 Recently, employers have started valuing these things more and the degree is no longer king.
 Soft skills and emotional intelligence, is not something a machine can replicate.
 Students who complete Outdoor Education to Level 3 will develop their key attributes to a high level.
 This is often what makes them more employable, as the subject has a strong emphasis on attitude, aptitude, ambition, aspiration and attendance.